 1. Sforza Castle

 Predominantly, a Visconti Fortress, this epic castle was once the home of the Sforza Dynasty, who had been reigning during the Renaissance in Milan.
 Frescos painted by the famous Leonardo Da Vinci, adorn the walls of the castle.
-Currently, this epic building houses seven museums that reflect the explicit beauty of the history and culture of Milan.
+Currently, this epic Milan building houses seven museums that reflect the explicit beauty of the history and culture of the city.
 Sforza Castle exhibits some of the most extraordinary masterpieces of Italian History and hence finds a place amongst the top buildings of Milan.

 Address: Piazza Castello, 20121 Milano MI, Italy